-Severe weather has impacted the following Old Dominion terminals:
+Severe weather has impacted the following Old Dominion terminal:

 Slight service delays in select service areas: